 3) an LEA shall have on the list no more than 10 percent of its total number of schools that are not closed.
 However, when that total number of schools is not evenly divisible by 10, the 10 percent number of the LEA's schools shall be rounded up to the next whole number; and (4) to produce the final list of 1,000 schools, the SSPI shall apply the following process: (A) create a pool of schools: 1. for the purpose of constructing the Open Enrollment Schools List for transfer during the 2010-2011 school year, this pool shall be created by selecting all schools from the 2009 Base API file.

-The strike-out indicates the exact language being waived but is still valid.
+The strike-out on the preceding Title 5 CCR 4701 indicates the exact language being waived but is still valid.